stealth/opmsg/README.md

 Features:

-* Perfect Forward Secrecy (PFS) by means of DH Kex
+* Perfect Forward Secrecy (PFS) by means of ECDH or DH Kex
-* RSA fallback if no DH keys left
+* native EC or RSA fallback if no (EC)DH keys left
 * fully compliant to existing SMTP/IMAP/POP etc. standards;
   no need to touch any mail daemon/client/agent code
 * signing messages is mandatory